aa00770/hello-world/README.md

 # hello-world
-Hi my name is Sue Brown and I am a complete novice - SCLM was a lot easier.
+Hi my name is Sue Brown and I am a complete novice this is another test all very strange still